 - Aflac policies this may apply to include: Hospital Indemnity, Hospital Intensive Care, Cancer, Specified Health Event, Specified Disease and Critical Illness.

 - Non-elective contributions made by the employer towards health Flexible Spending Arrangements (FSA).

 - Cost of coverage under an Employee Assistance Program (EAP), wellness program or on-site medical clinic - if the employer charges a premium for the coverage for purposes of COBRA or other federally required continuation of coverage.
 If the employer is not subject to COBRA or any federal continuation-of coverage requirements, this type of coverage does not have to be reported.

 What is considered exempt?

-- An employer or employee’s contribution to several voluntary supplemental benefits does not need to be reported, including: Aflac’s accident, disability, long-term care coverage, stand-alone dental and vision coverage, and health care spending account contributions (FSAs, HRAs, HSAs and Medical Savings Accounts).
+- An employer or employee’s contribution to several voluntary supplemental policies does not need to be reported, including: Aflac’s accident, disability, long-term care coverage, standalone dental and vision coverage, and health care spending account contributions (FSAs, HRAs, HSAs and Medical Savings Accounts).
 Optional reporting permitted for HRAs.

 Optional reporting: Though reporting is not required for certain benefits, employers may be permitted to report on certain benefits if they are already incorporated into the COBRA premium, including: an EAP, wellness program or on-site medical clinic without a premium charge, dental and vision plans not integrated into major medical plans, and HRAs.